threlte/threlte/packages/gltf/README.md

 #### The GLTF workflow on the web is not ideal ...

-- GLTF is thrown wholesale into the scene which prevents re-use, in threejs objects can only be mounted once
+- GLTF is thrown wholesale into the scene which prevents re-use, in Three.js objects can only be mounted once
 - Contents can only be found by traversal which is cumbersome and slow
 - Changes to queried nodes are made by mutation, which alters the source data and prevents re-use
 - Re-structuring content, making nodes conditional or adding/removing is cumbersome